wdpypere/documentation/docs/components/network::core-schema.md

         - Optional
         - Type: string
     - `/software/network/structure_network/nozeroconf`
+        - Description: Setting nozeroconf to true stops an interface from being assigned an automatic address in the 169.254.0.0 subnet.
         - Optional
         - Type: boolean
     - `/software/network/structure_network/set_hwaddr`
+        - Description: The default behaviour for all interfaces wrt setting the MAC address (see interface set_hwaddr attribute).
+      The component default is false.
         - Optional
         - Type: boolean
     - `/software/network/structure_network/nmcontrolled`